 The requirement for licensed practical nurses will increase by 21 percent between 2008 and 2018 in response to the long term care needs of a growing elderly population and the general increase in demand for healthcare services according to the U. S. Bureau of Labor and Statistics.

 LPNs provide basic bedside care, measure and record patients’ vital signs, give medications, perform routine laboratory tests and monitor medical equipment.
-Our practical nursing program is10 months in length with classes scheduled Monday-Friday, 3:45 PM – 10:15 PM beginning in January with graduation in December.
+Our practical nursing program is 10 months in length with classes scheduled Monday-Friday, 8:00 AM – 2:45 PM beginning in January with graduation in November.
 Classes are held at school and at externship sites.

 Instruction in the discipline of nursing, appropriate to the practical nurse level will consider the entire lifespan from birth to old age, including death, and will include changing healthcare needs and trends.
 Emphasis will be on care of the older adult, and clinical facilities will include long-term care and rehabilitation agencies.

 Some clinical experience will also be scheduled in the community, recognizing that an increasing amount of nursing care takes place in the community.